tolgaek/ember-table-it/README.md

 # ember-cli-table-it
-Easy to use table component for Ember-cli
+Easy to use addon for creating tables for Ember

-# Ember-cli-table-it
+# Ember-table-it

 This README outlines the details of collaborating on this Ember addon.